svenwillger/GettingandCleaningData/Code_Book.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-The reasoning behind my selection of features is that the assignment explicitly states "Extracts only the measurements on the mean and standard deviation for each measurement."
-To be complete, I included all variables having to do with mean or standard deviation.
+To accomplish the project requirements all variables having to do with mean or standard deviation are included in the clean dataset.

-In short, for this derived dataset, these signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

     tBodyAcc-XYZ